abhiTronix/vidgear/docs/gears/videogear/params.md

 # VideoGear API Parameters

+!!! cite "VideoGear acts as a Common Video-Capture API that provides internal access for both [CamGear](../../camgear/overview/) and [PiGear](../../pigear/overview/) APIs and their parameters."

 &thinsp;

 ## **`enablePiCamera`**

-This parameter provide access to [PiGear](../../pigear/overview/) or [CamGear](../../camgear/overview/) APIs respectively.
+This parameter provide direct access to [PiGear](../../pigear/overview/) or [CamGear](../../camgear/overview/) APIs respectively in VideoGear.
 This means the if `enablePiCamera` flag is `True`, the PiGear API will be accessed, and if `False`, the CamGear API will be accessed.

 **Data-Type:** Boolean